 Think all our recipes involve turning on the hob?
 Think again.
 We have plenty of substantial suppers that require no cooking whatsoever.

-Weeknights can be a bit hectic – when your priorities are getting kids to bed, meeting friends, working late or just needing to put your feet up, cooking can be the last thing on your mind.
-But the path to repletion is shorter than you think – we have dozens of dishes that require assembly only.
-The secret lies in the ingredient choices, so go for those that are pre-cooked, plus look out for characterful seasonal saviours and think creatively about flavour combinations.
-We’ve picked some of our favourite storecupboard basics that’ll make the “no-cook” brief a lot easier – and have serving suggestions to boot.
+Weeknights can be a bit hectic when your priorities are getting the kids to bed, meeting up with friends, working late or just putting your feet up.
+Cooking can be the last thing on your mind.
+But the path to a good meal is shorter than you think – we have dozens of dishes that require assembly only.
+The secret lies in the ingredient choices, so go for those that are precooked, plus look out for seasonal saviours and think creatively about flavour combinations.
+We’ve picked some of our favourite storecupboard basics that’ll make the 'no-cook' brief a lot easier – and have serving suggestions to boot.

 10 star ingredients for making no-cook suppers

 These low-fat, glassy noodles are so thin they don’t require cooking – just leave them to soak in boiling water for a few minutes.
 Once soft to your liking, rinse them under cold water to stop them from sticking together.
-They can then be tossed in an Asian-style dressing, or just soy and citrus, to provide a sound foundation for whatever ingredients you have available.
+They can then be tossed in an Asian-style dressing or soy and citrus to provide a sound foundation for whatever ingredients you have available.
 Cooked prawns, lots of herbs, shredded vegetables and spring onions work well.

 Try in… Prawn & pink grapefruit salad